kei-mag/python-package/README.md

-# Python package "mypackage"
+# Python package "my-package"

 ## Let's get started!

-**First, you should create a directory in the src directory with the name to be used during import like 'mypkg'.**
+**First, you should create a directory in the src directory with the name to be used during import like 'my_packge'.**

 ### Directory structure
 **src-layout**